 Are you ready for the adventure?

-After being picked up from Vík, we’ll take you on the road of “no man” that will take you to the mysterious cave.
-The road is bumpy and views are out-of-this-planet.
+After being picked up from Vík, we’ll take you on the road of “no man” that leads to the mysterious cave.
+The road is bumpy and the views are out-of-this-planet.
 You’ll feel like you are taking a sneaky peek into the highlands as you see yourself surrounded by mountains covered in moss.

-The ice cave is located in Kötlujökull Glacier, which is an outlet of Mýrdalsjökull glacier.
-Underneath awaits the mighty volcano Katla, that names both the glacier and the ice cave.
+The ice cave is located at Kötlujökull Glacier, which is an outlet of Mýrdalsjökull Glacier.
+Underneath awaits the mighty Katla volcano, that names both the glacier and the ice cave.
 Visit the cave of “Dragon Glass”, known from the famous TV Show Game of Thrones, accessible all year around.

 About 4 hours